godwinLaryea/wireframing/README.md

 ## Key Elements in a Wireframe
 - Layout Structure: Defines the arrangement of elements on the page.
+It establishes the visual hierarchy and spatial organization of the interface.
+A clear, intuitive layout guides the user's eye and makes content easier to digest.
+It ensures consistency across screens and helps developers and designers maintain alignment during the build phase.

 - Navigation: Shows how users will move through the site or application.
+It defines the pathways users take to move between pages or sections.

 - Content Placement: Indicates where text, images, and other content will be positioned.
+Strategic placement supports readability, emphasis, and user flow.
+It ensures that the most important information is easy to find and understand.

 - Functionality: Outlines key functionalities and interactions.
+It helps define the core capabilities of the product.
+Functional wireframes communicate what users can do and how the system will respond, supporting user expectations and task completion.

  ## Types of Wireframes
 - Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.